14.7 Recognition

 scope of ASC 606.

-As incentive for B to agree to a minimum purchase commitment, A
+As incentive for B to agree to a minimum

-grants B 1,000 fully vested equity-classified shares of A’s
+purchase commitment, A grants B 1,000 fully vested

-common stock.
-The shares have a grant-date fair-value-based
+equity-classified shares of A’s common stock.
+The shares have a

-measure of $10 (resulting in a total grant-date fair-value-based
+grant-date fair-value-based measure of $10 (resulting in a total

-measure of $10,000).
-The terms of the contract are sufficient to
+grant-date fair-value-based measure of $10,000).
+The terms of

-establish a grant date of January 1, 20X1, for the shares.
+1, 20X1, for the shares.

 Entity A concludes that it does not receive a